cccwangchen/cccwangchen.github.io/aboutme.md

 subtitle: Why do you want to know me?
 ---

--My name is Wang Chen.
+- My name is Wang Chen.

--I'm a student of Soochow University.
+- I'm a student of Soochow University.

--I try to learn more about reinforcement learning.
+- I try to learn more about reinforcement learning.

--I love Detroit: Become Human.
+- I love Detroit: Become Human.

 **What else do you need?**